How to stay in the UK after graduation: Visas overview and career advice

 Blogger and expat from India in the UK

-If you want to settle in the UK after university, you need to find a job offer in the United Kingdom that will sponsor your continued presence until you are eligible to apply for permanent residence, called Indefinite Leave to Remain (ILR).
+If you want to stay in the UK after graduation, you need to find a job offer in the United Kingdom that will sponsor your continued presence until you are eligible to apply for permanent residence, called Indefinite Leave to Remain (ILR).
 This usually takes around five years.
 But how can you find a good job in the UK that meets the eligibility requirements?

 Below are our top tips for finding a graduate job in the UK.
-You can find more detailed resources in the Career Hub section of our website.
+You can find more detailed resources in our career blog.

 The first step is to choose a career path that you find interesting, that you are qualified for, and is likely to qualify you for a Skilled Worker Visa.
 This will allow you to make informed choices about the best courses and opportunities to gain experience and skills.